Same Day Music is an

 The Output Stage

-The Kemper Profiling Amplifier features two independent main outputs which can be used in multiple ways.
+The Kemper Profiler Amplifier features two independent main outputs which can be used in multiple ways.
 The mains feature a balanced studio level connection and a parallel pair or TSRs.
 The monitor output optionally provides the amplifier's sound without the cabinet.
 This proves beneficial for musicians with an existing power amp / cabinet on stage.

-In order to seamlessly integrate the Kemper Profiling Amplifier into an existing studio and live sound environment, they've included several ground lifts to allow you to easily deal with possible hum and grounding problems.
+In order to seamlessly integrate the Kemper Profiler Amplifier into an existing studio and live sound environment, they've included several ground lifts to allow you to easily deal with possible hum and grounding problems.

 Manage your performance in style